I Talked to Elon Musk about Journalism and the Blood Emeralds Story

 Of course, that story wouldn’t get much traction.
 So Business Insider anchored the articles to the retired man’s estranged (but remarkably famous) son, via two means:

 A colorful anecdote sourced to only the father (which, if it happened as described, you’d have expected the sons to have mentioned over the years)

-A supposed chain of connection between the emeralds, the family’s wealth, and Elon’s later success. again sourced to only the father
+A supposed chain of connection between the emeralds, the family’s wealth, and Elon’s later success, again sourced to only the father

 Note in the second case though that no discernible effort was made to actually investigate or flesh out any such chain.
 So even if we set aside the wildly misleading headline, it’s still difficult to see which journalistic mission these articles meant to be consistent with.
 If this isn’t clickbait, what exactly are we supposed to call it?

 But about that headline.
 While it was eventually corrected, it took them 29 months.
 It was updated between July 28th and August 15th 2020, and only once Elon asked the author directly.
-And while it’s true that journalists don’t write their own headlines, it’s also true that they’re hardly powerless when a grossly incorrect headline is attached to an article with their name on the byline.
+And while it’s true that journalists don’t write their own headlines, it’s also true that they’re hardly powerless when a grossly incorrect one is attached to an article with their name on the byline.
 If I can’t get my employer to care about that, I have the wrong employer.
 And if I don’t care about it, I’m the wrong employee.

 Anyway, the best thing I can say about the reporting here is that it wasn’t fully responsible for what followed.
 Business Insider didn’t itself make the apartheid connection.
 Indeed they didn’t get into that (rather predictable) angle at all.
 Which is a shame, as even the barest digging there would have surfaced some useful context.

 But before we get to that context, here are a few examples of how this story has been framed on bluecheck twitter this year:

 (Substack’s editor doesn’t show the verification checkmarks for some reason.
 But you can click through to see them.)